-Associate Director for Lifestyle Redesign® Clinical Programs and Services, Director of the USC Occupational Therapy Faculty Practice, and Associate Professor of Clinical Occupational Therapy
+Associate Director for Lifestyle Redesign® Clinical Programs and Services, Director of the USC Occupational Therapy Faculty Practice and Professor of Clinical Occupational Therapy

 Chantelle Rice Collins is the director of the USC Occupational Therapy Faculty Practice, the USC Chan Division’s private clinic where occupational therapists deliver lifestyle-based interventions to patients with a variety of medical diagnoses and conditions.
 A Certified Diabetes Educator®, she works predominantly with Lifestyle Redesign® Weight Management and Diabetes Management clients while also managing the practice’s administrative operations.